eddieyue/Twitter-Data-wishes-detector/README.md

 Train L2 regularization logistic regression classier with on the entire set of tweets using stochastic gradient descent as "wish detector".

-Due to the AWS dependency, there are some errors and error rate plot is missing.
-To submit the notebook on AWS could easily fix this problem.
+Due to the AWS and labelled tweetes data dependency, there are some errors in notebook and error rate plot is missing.
+I will fix it as soon as I get the permission to access the data.

 Please check the notebook here for detail: